microsoft/TemplateStudio/docs/navigation-advanced.md

 # Advanced App navigation
-This documentation describes the steps to modify the NavigationService to allow navigation in different frames and  navigation levels to support advanced navigation scenarios, like the following:
+This documentation describes the steps to modify the NavigationService to allow navigation in different frames and  navigation levels to support advanced navigation scenarios in a Navigation Pane project with frame work MVVM Basic or CodeBehind.

-**App launching**
+Scenarios covered in this document:

  - Show a Startup page on app launching and navigate to a navigation pane shell page from there.
- - Give the possibility to go back to the startup page or not.

-**NavigationPane Scenarios**
- - Navigate among the navigation pane pages with or without the possibility to navigate back using the back button.
- - Navigate to a page in full screen mode.
+ - Navigate from the navigation pane to a page in full screen mode.
- - Navigate to a logout page that goes back to the startup page and resets the navigation.
+ - Navigate giving the possibility to go back using the back button or navigate without the posibility to go back.
+ - Reset navigation.

-## Modifications in project:
+## Modifications in project (for all scenarios):

 **Files to replace:**
 - NavigationService.cs